johnwachter/COVID-Policies-Sentiment-Analysis/README.md

 ![Overview of Mobility](/images/Mobility_CaseCounts.PNG)

-A latent dirichelet allocation model was used to generate topics, and the [models](/lda_models) are available on this repo.
+## Modeling
+In order to identify the abstract topics from our collection of tweets, we used a Latent Dirichlet Allocation (LDA) model.
+This generative probabilistic model is part of Natural Language Processing and aims to surface similarities in documents or in this case tweets, through overlapping language.
+The distribution and root meaning of the words within the corpus are used to determine individual topics.
+More details on modeling choices can be found in [this jupyter notebook](https://github.com/johnwachter/COVID-Policies-Sentiment-Analysis/blob/master/scripts/Text%20Analysis%20of%20Tweets.ipynb), and the [models](/lda_models) are available on this repo.
 Please note that the html files don't render well in github, but [here](https://htmlpreview.github.io/?https://github.com/johnwachter/COVID-Policies-Sentiment-Analysis/blob/master/lda_models/LDA_Vis_Mod1.html) is an example of one model.